 Avoid manual data updates reflecting chart activity.

-View chart activity by using a scope or the Simulation Data Inspector.
+View chart activity by using a scope, the Simulation Data Inspector, or the Logic Analyzer.

 Log chart activity for diagnostics.